PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 Using sphinx within the project
 -------------------------------
-To build docs locally, run ``sphinx-docs docs docs/_build`` from within the main PlasmaPy repository directory, then open ``docs/_build/index.html`` with your browser of choice.
+To build docs locally, run ``sphinx-build docs docs/_build`` from within the main PlasmaPy repository directory, then open ``docs/_build/index.html`` with your browser of choice.

-Do try to solve warnings in documentation.
+Do try to solve warnings in documentation when writing your code.

 Docstrings
 ==========